 Outsiders may think of D.C. as a city of stodgy politicos, but its food scene boasts a hotbed of creativity for the people who work, live, and travel here to enjoy.
-Considering the wood-burning Levantine cooking going down in Navy Yard, the long lines forming for Filipino-American fast food and inventive Asian-American doughnuts at a downtown food hall, or the diners sweating from scotch bonnet-spiked Trini takeout on H Street NE, the Washington area has one of the most vibrant restaurant scenes in the United States.
+Considering the wood-burning Levantine cooking going down in Navy Yard to a West End destination for dressed-up crowds and abstract Mediterranean flavors to long lines forming for Filipino-American fast food at a downtown food hall, the Washington area has one of the most vibrant restaurant scenes in the United States.
 Here is Eater’s regularly updated guide to the neighborhoods and foods every aspiring D.C. aficionado needs to know.

 Welcome to a Land of Diversity

 As the stereotype goes, D.C. is a world of power breakfasts and steak houses.
 But the best thing about eating in D.C. is the variety of international cuisine found around the city and its surrounding suburbs in Maryland and Virginia.